ernestohegi/ai-chatbot/README.md

-# AI Recipe Chatbot with DeepSeek
+# AI Chatbot with DeepSeek

-A Next.js-based AI chatbot that provides recipe suggestions using DeepSeek's language models.
-The chatbot acts as an experienced chef with 20 years of global culinary experience, offering creative and safe recipe ideas based on your available ingredients.
+A Next.js-based AI chatbot that provides helpful assistance using DeepSeek's language models.
+The chatbot acts as a friendly and professional assistant, offering concise and safe responses to your queries.

 ## Features

-- 🤖 AI-powered recipe suggestions using DeepSeek models
+- 🤖 AI-powered assistance using DeepSeek models
-- 🍳 Specialized in food recipes with culinary expertise
+- 💬 General-purpose conversational capabilities
 - ⚡ Real-time streaming responses
 - 🎨 Clean, responsive UI built with Tailwind CSS
-- 📱 Markdown rendering for formatted recipe responses
+- 📱 Markdown rendering for formatted responses
-- 🛡️ Safe and healthy recipe recommendations
+- 🛡️ Safe and helpful responses

 ## Supported Models

 This application currently supports the following DeepSeek models:

-- **DeepSeek Chat** (`deepseek-chat`) - The primary model used for recipe generation
+- **DeepSeek Chat** (`deepseek-chat`) - The primary model used for general assistance

 ## Prerequisites